hungrymonkey/another-challenges/README_EXPLANATION.md

 Result can't be negative (ex: 5 - 8)

-All comparions must by compared to any value on the right side Negative and zero minimum differences are impossible since values cannot compare to itself and a number larger than itself
+All comparions must by compared to any value on the right side Negative and zero minimum differences are impossible since values cannot compare a number larger than itself.

 ## Size of Problem space:
 This problem has an upper bound of n! comparisons.
 Each iteration compares 1 less value such that (n-1)(n-2)(n-3).... until (n-n+1).

 ## Goal:
-Write an algorithm that is faster than O(n!) which is similar to n^n runtime
+Write an algorithm that is faster than O(n!) with a reasonable amount of space used.

 ## A naive solution in psuedo code
 ### Runtime Complexity of O(n!)
 ### Space Complexity of O(1) if the user only needs 1 pair or less indexes
 ```
 fn solution(arr){
-   var maxValue = maxInt
+   var minDiff = minDifference;
    # I debate whether or not to include this feature in space complexity
    # This feature is not needed in the algorithm for the solution
    var idxList = []